profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 hearts of those who heard these teachings were filled with the joy of perfect understanding, as cool and brilliant as a moon emerging from a covering of clouds.
-We assume the world and our suffering to be more substantial than it really is.
+We assume the world and our suffering to be more substantial than they really are.
 But if we turn our attention towards the true causes of suffering – desire rooted in ignorance - these Four Ennobling Truths generate a radiance that disperses the clouds of delusion and dissolves the world of suffering.
 Our contemplations awaken us from heedlessness, moment by moment we contribute to the continued